SimFin/simfin/README.md

     source activate simfin-env
     pip install simfin

-If the last command fails then you can try the following instead:
+If the last command fails, or if you want to install the latest development version from this GitHub repository, then you can run the following instead:

     pip install git+https://github.com/simfin/simfin.git